-eTheRNA plans to run phase Ib clinical studies with an in vivo, injectable TriMix mRNA product in melanoma patients.
+eTheRNA is running a phase Ib clinical study with an in vivo, injectable TriMix mRNA product in melanoma patients.

 Malignant melanoma is a type of skin cancer that can develop from abnormal moles.
 It is an invasive and aggressive neoplasm of the melanocytes, the melanin-producing cells.
 Cancer of the skin is by far the most common of all cancers.
 Melanoma accounts for only 1% of skin cancer cases but causes a large majority of skin cancer deaths.